cannonkeys/ck-docs/docs/troubleshooting.md

 -   JST connection: Make sure the JST cable is properly seated, and all the pins on the JST female ports are soldered in place.

+!!!
+Note
--   Note: when inserting the JST cable into the connector, support the JST female header by holding it while they plug in the JST cable.
+    When inserting the JST cable into the connector, support the JST female header by holding it while they plug in the JST cable.
 The ports can be delicate, and while they can sometimes be reattached, that is not an ideal situation to be in.

 ![](images/troubleshooting/jst-cable-and-header.jpg)